trel/irods-compound-resource/README.md

 These scripts and descriptions make up the composable "compound" resource at SURFsara.

-At SURFsara the composable resource comprises off:
+At SURFsara the composable resource comprises of:
 - cache. local disk space.
 - archive. storage reachable via gridftp (dCache)